cxn03651/write_xlsx/tables.md

 User defined functions or formulas aren't supported.

-+It is also possible to set a calculated value for the C<total_function> using the C<total_value> sub property.
++It is also possible to set a calculated value for the `total_function` using the `total_value` sub property.
 This is only necessary when creating workbooks for applications that cannot calculate the value of formulas automatically.
-This is similar to setting the C<value> optional property in C<write_formula()>:
+This is similar to setting the `value` optional property in `write_formula`:

     worksheet10.add_table(
         'B3:F8',